LewisCraik/LewisCraik/README.md

 My stack is HTML, CSS, Javascript, React and Bootstrap for the frontend with Node and  MySQL for the backend, Wordpress is my CMS of choice.
 I am an AWS Certified Practitioner and studying towards my AWS Developer Associate certification.

 ### 😄 Pronouns
-He/him
+He/him.

 ### ⚡ Fun fact
-I am a qualified hot air balloon pilot
+I am a qualified hot air balloon pilot.